South West - Maintenance schemes

 This work will improve the resilience of the route and reduce the risk of future unplanned closures.

-M5 drainage works at junction 26 near Wellington - 20 October 2025 to end of April 2026
+M5 drainage works at junction 26 near Wellington - 20 October 2025 to early summer 2026

 Update

-We are expecting to resume work on site and have a revised programme of closures available by the end of March.
-This means the completion date of the scheme will now be the end of April, subject to weather and the wildlife licence being issued.
+We expect to resume work on site and provide a revised programme of closures by the end of March.

 Please remember that closures can change at short notice.
 You can check the latest information on our daily closures page or find live travel information on our Traffic England site.
 Our travel alerts give details of live incidents on our network.